ory/elements/packages/preact/README.md

 Ory Elements supports integrating with Ory out of the box with the `<UserAuthCard/>`, `<UserSettingsCard />` and `<UserErrorCard />`.

-Each flow can be mapped using these compontents with only a few lines of code.
+Each flow can be mapped using these components with only a few lines of code.

 Let's create a login example, create `login.tsx`.